 There is a class of credit cards specifically designed for students, which can make sense for some graduate students.
 These cards have have less stringent requirements for approval, but will also have less competitive terms.
 If you are a graduate student without much experience using credit cards, then this is a great way to build your credit history.

-Discover it Card for College Students.
+Discover it® Student Cash Back.
 This card offers grad students both rewards and customer friendly policies.
 You get 5% cash back rewards on up to $1,500 spent each quarter on purchases from featured categories of merchants that can change each quarter - 1% cash back is earned on all other purchases.
-And after one year, Discover will match the rewards you’ve earned during your account’s first year.
+And after one year, Discover® will match ALL the cash back you've earned at the end of the year, automatically.

-Capital One Journey Student Rewards.
 This card also offers graduate students cash back rewards, while sparing them some of the fees found on other cards.
-You receive 1% cash back on all purchases, and Capital One increases it to 1.25% when you make your payments on time.
+You receive 1% cash back on all purchases, and Capital One® increases it to 1.25% when you make your payments on time.
 This card offers most new applicants a modest line of credit at first, but will give you access to a higher line of credit if you make your first five payments on time.

 Benefits include extended warranty coverage and 24-hour travel assistance services.
 There’s no annual fee for this card, and no foreign transaction fees.